 What follows is a race against time to save humanity.

 Will Callixtus make it back to Rome in time to save the world?

-Or… will life as we know it end with the annihilation of mankind?
+Or… will life as we know it end with the annihilation of humanity?

 - The Dog Days of Summer!May 18, 2016 - 12:42 PM

-Here we are again, creeping up to that happy time of year, where kids find themselves jumping through opened fire hydrants, orhiking through the hard packed dirt trails twisting through the woods on camping trips with youth groups and schools.
-Attendance at summer camp has dwindled since the time of my own youth, because sadly, few remain. […]
+Here we are again, creeping up to that happy time of year, where kids find themselves happily jumping through opened fire hydrants, or hiking along hard packed dirt trails twisting through the woods.
+Summer Camp… ah yes, a boy’s birthright of passage, it was and remains pure bliss… a time of hanging out with friends for ten straight […]